 If pupils refuse medication or forget to take it, the academy will inform the child's parent/carer as a matter of urgency.
-If necessary, the academy will call the emergency services (contact 111).
-Refusal to take medication is recorded on a pupil medication record.
+If necessary, the academy will call the emergency services.

 Non-prescribed Medication

 At the discretion of the Head Teacher, non-prescribed medication will not be administered in school during the 2021-22 academic year.